Balancing Weights for Causal Inference in Observational Factorial Studies: Introduction

-Weighting is a popular approach for designing observational studies to mimic randomized experiments by removing confounding induced by the non-random treatment assignment mechanism.
-Weighting methods aim to identify and assign new weights to the observed individuals so that the weighted treatment groups are comparable.
+Weighting is a popular approach for designing observational studies to emulate randomized experiments by removing confounding.
+Weighting aims to assign new weights to the individuals so that the weighted treatment groups are comparable in observed covariate distributions.
 Much of the literature on weighting has focused on one binary treatment.
-Widely used methods include inverse-probability weighting, which chooses the inverse probability of receiving the treatment as the weights \citep{horvitz1952generalization,hahn1998role,robins2000marginal,hirano2001estimation,hirano2003efficient}, and balancing weighting, which estimates the propensity scores or the weights by directly comparing prespecified basis functions of covariates between the treatment groups \citep{hainmueller2012entropy,zubizarreta2015stable,chan2016globally,li2018balancing,wong2018kernel,zhao2019covariate,wang2020minimal,yu2020treatment,ben2021balancing,bruns2022outcome,cohn2023balancing,fan2023optimal}.
-A straightforward approach to generalize the weighting methods for one factor directly to multiple factors is to view the treatment combination as a single factor with multiple levels, where researchers have made progress in recent years \citep{mccaffrey2013tutorial,fong2014covariate,li2019propensity,de2020direct,shu2023robust}.
-For a comprehensive review of the relevant literature, see \cite{lopez2017estimation}.
+Widely used methods include inverse-probability weighting \citep{robins2000marginal,hirano2001estimation,hirano2003efficient} and balancing weighting \citep{hainmueller2012entropy,zubizarreta2015stable,chan2016globally,li2018balancing,wong2018kernel,zhao2019covariate,wang2020minimal,bruns2022outcome,cohn2023balancing,fan2023optimal,yu2020treatment}.
+A straightforward approach to generalize the weighting methods for one factor to multiple factors is to view the treatment combination as a single treatment with multiple levels, where researchers have made progress in recent years \citep{mccaffrey2013tutorial,fong2014covariate,li2019propensity,de2020direct,shu2023robust}.
+For a review of the relevant literature, see \cite{lopez2017estimation}.
 By creating similar treatment combination groups, we can estimate all factorial effects of these factors, including all high-order interactions.
-This idea works well when the number of factors is relatively small and the factors are not rare.
-However, challenges arise with many factors or some rare factors.
+This idea works well when the number of factors is relatively small and all treatment combinations are not rare.
+However, challenges arise with many factors or some rare treatment combinations.
 Firstly, this approach can be computationally challenging due to the exponential growth of the number of treatment combinations as the number of factors increases.
-Moreover, when the number of factors is large or some factors are rare, some treatment combination groups are likely to be rare or empty, making this approach infeasible.
+Moreover, when the number of factors is large, some treatment combinations are likely to be rare or empty, making this approach infeasible.
 When estimating all factorial effects is impossible, can we still draw inferences for the relatively important ones?